SARE Professional Development Program Annual Report for Hawaii

 College of Tropical Agriculture and Human Resources

 Summary of 2012 PDP Activities and Results

-During 2012, the PDP program engaged 15 CES agents, 30 NRCS planners and conservationists, 3 SWCD planners, 5 agricultural consultants, 15 representatives from private nonprofit organizations, 120 master gardeners and 5 high school vocational agriculture instructors.
-Highlights of this year include continued expansion of our training efforts with USDA NRCS, featuring Western SARE-funded and other sustainable agriculture projects at four statewide workshops and in the SOAP newsletter, and travel scholarships for CES.
+During 2013, the PDP program engaged 16 CES agents, 10 NRCS planners and conservationists, 5 agricultural consultants, 5 representatives from private nonprofit organizations, 120 master gardeners and 5 high school vocational ag instructors.
+Highlights of this year include continued expansion of our training efforts with USDA NRCS, featuring Western SARE-funded and other sustainable ag projects at four statewide workshops and in the SOAP newsletter, and travel scholarships for CES.
 Additional activities were conducted by leveraging Western SARE funds, described in detail below.

 Context and Overview

 To maximize the impact of limited resources and address the breadth of training needs, Hawaii SARE PDP continues to collaborate with other programs within UHM to finance and provide relevant training programs for CES agents and specialists, NRCS staff and other agricultural professionals.
 This is done primarily through the trans-disciplinary Sustainable and Organic Agriculture Program (SOAP).
 Summaries of Western SARE PDP activities and products are posted to the SOAP webpage, and Western SARE PDP funding continues to support website maintenance.
 Additional details are addressed below, and may be found on the website.